 With this guide you can stay relatively safe when visiting the dark web.
 However, as mentioned before, the dark web remains quite tricky.
 It can take a lot of effort to get onto the dark web and once you are there you probably won’t be able to visit a lot of websites.
 We recommend reading a lot about the dark web before attempting to visit this part of the internet.
 Finally, if you are unsure about what to do on the dark web, you might as well stick to websites on the surface web.

-A Dark Web website is a website that has a .onion extension in its URL.
+A dark web website is a website that has an .onion extension in its URL.
 These are only accessible through the Tor-browser.
-In the media they often talk about Dark Web websites as being websites where illegal things take place, but this is not always the case.
+In the media they often talk about dark web websites as places where illegal things take place, but this is not always the case.

-DuckDuckGo is a search engine (just like Google).
-DuckDuckGo doesn’t keep track of your usage and also shows .onion websites in its results.
+DuckDuckGo is a search engine just like Google and Safari.
+However, DuckDuckGo doesn’t keep track of your usage and also shows .onion websites in its results.